Kong/docs.konghq.com/app/docs/0.10.x/cli.md

   }

 Note:
-  Third-party services such as Serf and dnsmasq need to be properly configured and started for Kong to be fully compatible while embedded.
+  Third-party services such as Serf need to be properly configured and started for Kong to be fully compatible while embedded.

 Options: